Estimated reading time: 6 minutes

-There will be no teacher Christmas gifts this year but something a bit more magical in its place.
+There will be no teacher Christmas gifts this year but something more magical in its place.

-When we got word that our son’s teachers wanted to know if parents would be interested in sponsoring a family for Christmas we were thrilled.
+We were thrilled when we got word that our son’s teachers wanted to know if parents would be interested in sponsoring a family for Christmas.

-The catch was that the teachers did not want parents to buy them gifts for Christmas if they were participating in the sponsorship.
+The catch was that the teachers did not want parents to buy them gifts for Christmas if they participated in the sponsorship.

-As parents learning the elementary school system with a 4-year-old in junior kindergarten we thought to buy teacher Christmas gifts was the norm.
+As parents learning the elementary school system with a 4-year-old in junior kindergarten, we thought buying teachers Christmas gifts was the norm.

-It turns out this is not true and many teachers turn to the parents to help spread Christmas cheer to low-income families in need.
+This is not true, and many teachers turn to their parents to help spread Christmas cheer to low-income families in need.

-What a wonderful idea we thought because we were already in the process of helping a family in our network of friends who are currently living in a shelter.
+What a fantastic idea, we thought, because we were already in the process of helping a family in our network of friends who are currently living in a shelter.

-Last week I wrote about how Mrs. CBB and I set aside $35 each month for our Christmas Reserve fund.
+Last week, I wrote about how Mrs. CBB and I set aside $35 monthly for our Christmas Reserve fund.

 That amounts to $420 each year that we have for food above our $300 monthly grocery budget.